Skip to content

 #Todo comments

-I like todo comments, and I add plenty of them when I write code.
-Todo comments can:
+I like todo comments, and I add plenty of them when writing code.
+Todo comments can serve several purposes:

-• Help us focus on essentials when we write code by writing down everything that we want to do or try later.
+Temporary comments help us focus on the essentials when we write code by writing down everything we want to do or try later.
+Such comments are an essential part of my coding process, and I remove most of them before submitting my code for review.

-Info You may encounter various styles of todo comments: TODO, FIXME, UNDONE, @todo, @fixme, and so on, though I prefer TODO.
+Info You may encounter various styles of todo comments: TODO, FIXME, UNDONE, @todo, @fixme, and so on.
+I prefer TODO.

 const query = await fetchFavorites({